kevinpecdasen/kangarooTracker/README.md

 1. Added add kangaroo page
 2. Added page for listing of all Kangaroo records.
 3. Enabled searching, column sorting, filtering function and it's different methods.
 4. Enabled editing page for the desired Kangaroo to change information.
+(Editing link is found at the last column of all kangaroo list page)